 Dual-Beam Sample Preparation

-The dual-beam focused-ion-beam (FIB) workstation consists of a FIB column and a scanning electron microscope (SEM) column on the same platform.
-Uses include ion milling, metal deposition, ion imaging, and electron imaging on the micrometer and nanometer scale of advanced photovoltaic materials and devices.
+NREL uses a dual-beam focused ion-beam (FIB) workstation for ion milling, metal deposition, ion imaging, and electron imaging on the micrometer and nanometer scale of advanced photovoltaic materials and devices.

-The dual-beam FIB supports other analytical tools such as Transmission Electron Microscopy (TEM), and precise, site-specific sample preparation (example) for TEM, SEM, and local electrode atom probe (LEAP) (example).
+The dual-beam FIB supports other analytical tools such as transmission electron microscopy (TEM), and precise, site-specific sample preparation for TEM, SEM, and local electrode atom probe (LEAP).
+See below examples.

-Acquiring chemical spectra and elemental maps is another feature of this system with energy-dispersive spectroscopy (EDS) (example).
+Acquiring chemical spectra and elemental maps is another feature of this system with energy-dispersive spectroscopy (EDS).
 Three-dimensional chemical reconstructions can be obtained by combining controlled ion milling with chemical mapping.
-The FIB is equipped with a gas injection system (GIS) platinum metal deposition capability that can be used with either ion-beam-assisted or electron-beam-assisted chemical vapor deposition (example).
+The FIB is equipped with a gas injection system (GIS) platinum metal deposition capability that can be used with either ion-beam-assisted or electron-beam-assisted chemical vapor deposition.
 Using a digital patterning generator also allows for complete FIB milling or deposition of complex structures with software-supplied parameters or by direct input of bitmap files (or both).
+See below examples.